-A student or parent who is dissatisfied with the outcome of the investigation may appeal through the school's student and parent complaint process, beginning at Level Two.
+A student or parent who is dissatisfied with the outcome of the investigation may appeal through the Academy grievance procedure.
+A student shall be informed of his or her right to file a complaint with the United States Department of Education Office for Civil Rights.